Mazda MX-30 review - Reliability and safety

-The Mazda MX-30 turned in a sparkling performance at the Euro NCAP crash tests, returning with a 5-star safety rating under the 2020 testing regime.
-Its results break down as 91% for adult occupant protection, 87% for child occupant protection, 68% for vulnerable road user protection and 73% for safety assist.
+The Mazda MX-30 displayed a sparkling performance at the Euro NCAP crash tests, returning with a five-star safety rating under the 2020 testing regime.
+Its results break down as 91 per cent for adult occupant protection, 87 per cent for child occupant protection, 68 per cent for vulnerable road user protection and 73 per cent for safety assist technology.

-Behind these strong scores are a range of passive and active safety systems, with these active aids grouped together under Mazda’s i-Activesense banner.
+Behind these strong scores are a range of passive and active safety systems, with these active aids grouped under Mazda’s i-Activesense banner.
 All MX-30 models get Driver Attention Alert, Blind Spot Monitoring, plus Emergency Lane-Keeping assist and Lane Departure Warning.

-Further up the range, Mazda’s Smart Brake Support automatic emergency braking system while reversing that helps prevent low-speed parking bumps.
+Further up the range, Makato trim comes with Mazda’s Smart Brake Support rear, an automatic emergency braking system while reversing that helps prevent low-speed parking bumps.
 It also has Rear Cross Traffic Alert to help when reversing out of a parking space or driveway into traffic by warning you of approaching cars.
 We found the Active Brake support a little too eager to warn of impending collisions, picking up parked cars on the outside of bends, for example, but better to be safe than sorry.
 This range-topping MX-30 also has adaptive headlights that prevent blinding oncoming traffic while illuminating as much of the road as possible.

 The battery in the MX-30 is covered by an 8-year or 100,000-mile warranty covering all repair or replacement costs caused by unexpected malfunction.
-The rest of the car gets Mazda’s standard 3-year/60,000-mile warranty which is one of the less generous in the industry.
+The rest of the car is covered by Mazda’s standard 3-year/60,000-mile warranty, one of the industry's less generous.

 In this review

-- 4Interior, design and technologySharp looks and unusual trim materials help the Mazda MX-30 stand out.
-Technology levels are high but some elements require acclimatisation.
+- 4Interior, design and technologySharp looks and unusual trim materials help the Mazda MX-30 stand out, while technology is impressive

-- 5Practicality, comfort and boot spaceThe unusual rear door arrangement in the MX-30 adds little in the way of practicality and rear legroom is tight.
-At least there’s a large boot.
+- 5Practicality, comfort and boot spaceThe unusually-styled MX-30 adds little in the way of practicality and rear legroom is tight, but at least there’s a large boot

 - 6Reliability and safety - currently readingMazda has equipped the MX-30 with a range of safety systems, contributing to a top 5-star score from Euro NCAP